ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

         * The specific folder being requested: "secret folder" contains all the credit card and security information for the company

+        * It also contained the HASH for Ryans password and instructions on how to establish a remote access connection

         * Per the Dashboard http://192.168.1.105/company_folders/secret_folder/  was accessed 13 times

     - What kind of alarm would you set to detect this behavior in the future?